broccoli-lang/broccoli/quickstart.md

 Returns the number of items in a list

 #### `(first)`
-Given a list, returns a list of its first element
+Given a list, returns its first element

 #### `(rest)`
 Given a list, returns a list of all **but** its first element